Walker21122008/CPT-Hasini-And-Ambrose/README.md

 3. Rubber wheels were press-fitted onto motor shafts
 4. A caster wheel was mounted at the rear for balance
 5. The breadboard was zip-tied flat on top of the base
-6. The Raspberry Pi was mounted on top of the breadboard layer, connected via a 40-pin GPIO ribbon cable No custom fabrication was used at this stage.
-The robot had no shielding, no ramps, and sensors were limited to the photoresistor array wired on the breadboard.
+6. The Raspberry Pi was mounted below the breadboard layer, connected via a 40-pin GPIO ribbon cable.
+The robot had no shielding, no ramps, and sensors were limited to only one photoresistor sensor

 <img width="2000" height="1381" alt="image" src="https://github.com/user-attachments/assets/63114055-48d1-4f0a-b323-503f48419b69" />